kushyzee/100-days-of-code/r1-log.md

 ### R1D7
 - Started working on my landing page certification project today.
 I quickly built a template using the guidelines specified by @freeCodeCamp to make sure I passed all the test, so right now I will build the page around the template I created.

+### R1D8
+- Today I started writing out the HTML for the landing page project by freecodecamp, it's a page for a car rental service